unleashlive/doorman/readme.md

 Setup
 -----
-Quite a few steps, needs cleanup, most of it can be automated.
+Below you will find the steps to get set up
 - Create a bucket, remember the name, make sure that your deeplens user can write to this bucket.
+  `aws s3 mb doorman-<name>`
-- Create a Rekognition collection (and note the collecition id)
+- Create a Rekognition collection (and note the collecition id) `aws rekognition create-collection --collection-id <name>`

+- Go to the [slack api](https://api.slack.com/apps), and click "create a new app".
+- Give a name, and select your workspace
+- Activate:
+  - Incoming webhooks
+  - Interactive components (put in a dummy value for now, ignore `Load URL`)
+  - Permissions: Install the app in your workspace, and note the token.
+You'll need `chat:write:bot`, `channels:read` and `incoming-webhook`.

-- Be sure to have the following env vars in your environment:
+- Be sure to have the following env vars in your environment (you can update them in `environment.sh`, but don't check this file in):
   - BUCKET_NAME=your-bucket-name
   - SLACK_API_TOKEN=your-slack-token
   - SLACK_CHANNEL_ID="slack-channel-id"
   - REKOGNITION_COLLECTION_ID="your-collection-id"

 - Deploy the lambda functions with Serverles (eg: `sls deploy`), this will create a CF stack with your functions.
 Note the api gateway endpoint, you'll need it later

+- Go back the [slack api](https://api.slack.com/apps), and update your Incoming webhooks to point to https://<your-api-gateway>/dev/faces/train.
+- Deploy the Slack app again

 - Go into the deeplens console, and create a project, select the "Object detection" model
 - Remove the `deeplens-object-detection` function, and add a function for `find_person`
 - Deploy the application to your deeplens

-- Go to the [slack api](https://api.slack.com/apps), and click "create a new app".
-- Give a name, and select your workspace
-- Activate:
-  - Incoming webhooks
-  - Interactive components (use the api gateway endpoint that you noted before, ignore `Load URL`)
-  - Permissions: Install the app in your workspace, and note the token.
-You'll need `chat:write:bot`, `channels:read` and `incoming-webhook`.
-- Deploy the app again with the new environment variables

 That should be it.
 Whenever the Deeplens rekognizes someone, it will upload into the S3 bucket.
 Which will trigger the other lambda functions.